moonbeam-foundation/moonbeam/tools/README.md

 Run `yarn run moonbeam-test`, if you want to run a simple test sending transactions to different addresses:
     - Installs PureStake moonbeam-launch branch
     - Starts a local network with `config_moonbeam.json`
-    - Runs a simple test sending transactions and tetsing propagation
+    - Runs a simple test sending transactions and testing propagation

 ### Launch Custom Scripts